 I am a Sweden-born writer/journalist, editor and political scientist living in Beirut since 2009.
 I work across the Middle East, as well as South Asia and other parts of the world.

-I write mainly on politics, society and development, on issues ranging from refugees and migration to urban heritage and cultural expressions: stories of exiled Syrian football players, restaurant-owners in Delhi serving food to people in the streets, Filipino expat teachers volunteering in war-time Libya, boat-hospital doctors traveling up and down the rivers of Bangladesh, teenagers fighting Gaddafi in Benghazi and Tripoli, artisans embroidering memories of conflict and resistance in Guatemala, runner communities in Beirut and Jeddah, inspirational queer and cross-gender individuals from the U.S., Iraq and Sri Lanka, people determined to fight climate change in Bangladesh, people on migrant routes through Libya and Algeria, flower-binding men in Saudi Arabia’s mountains, the first female pastor in the Middle East, Lebanese oud makers, Palestinian cross-stitchers, wood carvers in Tajikistan and many, many more.
+I write mainly on politics, society and development, on issues ranging from refugees and migration to urban heritage and cultural expressions: stories of exiled Syrian football players, restaurant-owners in Delhi serving food to people in the streets, Filipino expat teachers volunteering in war-time Libya, boat-hospital doctors traveling up and down the rivers of Bangladesh, teenagers fighting Gaddafi in Benghazi and Tripoli, artisans embroidering memories of conflict and resistance in Guatemala, running communities in Beirut and Jeddah, inspirational queer and cross-gender individuals from the U.S., Iraq and Sri Lanka, people determined to fight climate change in Bangladesh, people on migrant routes through Libya and Algeria, the first female pastor in the Middle East, Palestinian cross-stitchers, wood carvers in Tajikistan and many, many more.

 The Guardian – Foreign Policy – Al Jazeera – IRIN News – VICE – The National – The Caravan – Aftenposten Innsikt – Politiken – Sydsvenskan – SvD – Fokus – Omvärlden – ETC – Hufvudstadsbladet – Hemslöjd – KIT – Runner’s World – Vi läser – Amnesty Press